Connect with us

 In their meeting with Johnson, Douglass and others shared why it was important that the right to vote be given to Black Americans and enforced.
 Johnson rejected their proposal and responded with what sounded like a prepared speech, arguing that “a war of races” would take place between newly freed Black Americans and their poor, white counterparts.

 After the meeting, Douglass and the others penned a letter to the president, saying while it was true the hostility existed, the roots of such hatred were found in the system of slavery.
-The end of such slavery can to bring the end to such hate, they wrote.
+The end of such slavery can help to bring the end to such hate, they wrote.

-They told the president that “peace between races can not be secured by degrading one race and exalting another, by giving power to one race and withholding it from another, but by maintaining a of equal justice between all classes.”
+They told the president that “peace between races can not be secured by degrading one race and exalting another, by giving power to one race and withholding it from another, but by maintaining a state of equal justice between all classes.”

 In the years that followed, Douglass continued to rise as a leader, championing the rights of both African Americans and women.